Endometriosis

 Endo + Chronic Inflammation

-The person with endometriosis has an immune system that can’t clear endometrial lesions, but it IS able to recognize that it’s a problem, and so continues trying to get rid of it.
-In fact, research has shown that people with endometriosis tend to have significantly altered immune markers, often having reduced natural killer cell (the pathogen destroyer cell) activity, reduced macrophage and phagocytosis (defense cell) activity, altered T cell (immune regulator) activity, increased inflammatory cytokine (cell signaling) activity and elevated prostaglandins (inflammatory hormone like substances).
+Some research suggests that people with endometriosis may have significantly altered immune markers, potentially having reduced natural killer cell (the pathogen destroyer cell) activity, reduced macrophage and phagocytosis (defense cell) activity, altered T cell (immune regulator) activity, increased inflammatory cytokine (cell signaling) activity and elevated prostaglandins (inflammatory hormone like substances).

 A common complication of living with chronic inflammation is that over time, it will lead to scar tissue.
 This is an issue that people living with endo often face after years the disease impacting their body, especially in the more advanced stages of endo.
 Similar to what happens when you have a pimple or a bug bite that you pick at, and pick at, and (dang it, listen to that little voice in your head telling you stop stop picking!), continue picking at, eventually, as a way of protecting you from further injury, it will scab over and scar.